-2020 is International Year of the Nurse and Midwife – a global celebration of the crucial role nurses and midwives play in caring for women and their children.
+The 5 May is International Day of the Midwife – a global celebration of the crucial role nurses and midwives play in caring for women and their children.

-We are proud to work alongside Midwives and Child Health Nurses to ensure that life-saving education is delivered to parents to help protect little lives, and that bereaved families receive the very best support.
+We are proud to work alongside Midwives to ensure that life-saving education is delivered to parents to help protect little lives and that bereaved families receive the very best support.

 In her own words, our Chief Midwife Jane explains what a midwife does and why she loves her job at Red Nose.